 Configure Kubernetes Cluster Connection Details

-You can deploy your containerized applications on a Kubernetes cluster from within the Lazsa Platform.
+You can deploy your containerized applications on a Kubernetes cluster from within the Calibo Accelerate platform.
 Here we assume that you already have a running Kubernetes cluster.

 Prerequisites and Required Permissions

-The following table contains the details of the user inputs required in the Kubernetes cluster connection details in the Lazsa Platform and the permissions that must be assigned to the Kubernetes account.
+The following table contains the details of the user inputs required in the Kubernetes cluster connection details in the Calibo Accelerate platform and the permissions that must be assigned to the Kubernetes account.

 ---|---|